It doesn’t matter how well-intentioned a person is about their credit scores or financial health, life has a way of

-- Build positive credit habits in a safe way.
+- Build positive credit history safely.
 If you’re looking for a way to re-learn responsible credit use without a lot of risk, a secured card might be exactly what you need.
 Not only will you have a low limit to start, but your purchases will be secured by the security deposit you put down.

 - Your secured card doesn’t have to be forever.
-Also, keep in mind that it doesn’t have to be the last credit card you own.
+Keep in mind that it doesn’t have to be the last credit card you own.
 Once you use your card enough to make a positive impact on your credit score, you can upgrade to a traditional credit card that offers more rewards and consumer perks.

 What to Look for in a Secured Credit Card